 Dysautonomia (sometimes called autonomic dysfunction) is an umbrella term for a group of conditions that deal with your autonomic system

 --aka everything that happens automatically in your body.
 POTS falls under that umbrella, and that means everything your body is supposed to do all on its own either happens improperly or doesn't happen at all.
-As you can probably imagine, this can cause a lot of problems.
+As you can probably imagine, this causes a lot of problems.